The maintenance of our roads, footways and highway infrastructure elements, such as bridges and traffic signals, is predominantly funded by:

 At the beginning of 2016 we committed investment over two years for the development and delivery of a footway improvement programme - the Even Better Pavements programme.

-Starting in April 2016, the £5 million, 2-year package of improvements to footways is targeting access for vulnerable users by serving hospitals, clinics, GPs, care homes and schools.
+Starting in April 2016, the £5 million, two-year package of improvements to footways is targeting access for vulnerable users by serving hospitals, clinics, GPs, care homes and schools.

 Aimed to improve footway surfaces to help alleviate slips, trips and falls, the Even Better Pavements programme ties into 'Future West Sussex' values of helping the most vulnerable feel safe and supported.